 *Editorial Note: This content is not provided or commissioned by the credit card issuer.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated May 01, 2017, but some terms and conditions may have changed or are no longer available.
+This article was last updated Apr 29, 2019, but some terms and conditions may have changed or are no longer available.
 For the most accurate and up to date information please consult the terms and conditions found on the issuer website.

 1. Search for Air France flights that have ‘O’ inventory

 ‘O’ is the fare bucket that upgraded seats get booked into.
 You’ll want to buy your ticket on a flight that has seats open in this fare class so you can upgrade right away.
 Go to Delta.com and search for award seats in business class on Air France to identify those with ‘O’ seats available.